 In many cases, state fair employment practices agencies will record your complaint with the Equal Employment Opportunity Commission (EEOC), the agency that enforces federal antidiscrimination laws.
 However, you should check to make sure.
 If not, you may also have to file a complaint with the EEOC.

 If you have an employment contract, your employer is limited by the terms of your agreement.
 For example, your contract may state that you are entitled to certain procedures before being terminated, or that you cannot be fired without good cause for the entire duration of your employment (in other words, it may do away with a probationary period).
 If your employer fires you without following the terms of your agreement, you have a claim for breach of contract.

-In Montana, the minimum wage is $8.05 per hour.
-Small employers—those with gross annual sales of $110,000 or less—may pay employees as little as $4 per hour under Montana law.
+In Montana, the minimum wage is generally $8.65 per hour in 2020 (increased to $8.75 in 2021, with annual increases after that based on a cost-of-living adjustment).
+There are many exception to the minimum wage, however, including for farm workers and some domestic workers.
+In addition, small employers—those with gross annual sales of $110,000 or less—may pay employees as little as $4 per hour under Montana law.
 However, if those employers are subject to the federal Fair Labor Standards Act (FLSA) (as many employers are), they must pay at least the federal minimum wage of $7.25 per hour.
 Under federal and Montana law, employees who work more than 40 hours a week are eligible for overtime.

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Montana, these rights include: